On the abelian structure of noncompetitive chemical reaction networks

 \begin{example} The following noncompetitive CRN, taken from \cite{Vasic}, implement the simplest dissipative ASM on a graph described by three nodes $1,2$ and $3$ on a circle, where $3$ models the open boundary where sand can be evacuated (see Section~\ref{s.SandB}):

 In this example, $U_0=\{3\}$, $U_1=\{1\}$ and $U_2=\{2\}$.
-All complexes are of type 2.
+All complexes are of type 1a.
 Following Remark~\ref{r.sink}, species $3$ will be considered as the sink since it only appears as a product and does not participate to the dynamical evolution of the abundances of species $1$ and $2$.
 We therefore focus on the following noncompetitive CRN:

-so that $U_0 =\emptyset$, $U_1=\{1\}$ and $U_2=\{2\}$, with all complexes of type 2.
-This is an example of generalized toppling networks introduced in Section \ref{s.gSand}, and we can thus apply the methodology developed in Section~\ref{s.single_species}.
+so that $U_0 =\emptyset$, $U_1=\{1\}$ and $U_2=\{2\}$, with all complexes of type 1a.
+This CRN is a generalized toppling network that coincides with the introductory Example \ref{e.intro}.
 The static states are $q_1 = (0,0)^T,q_2 = (0,1)^T,q_3 = (1,0)^T$ and $q_4 =(1,1)^T$.
 This CRN is dissipative (see Section~\ref{ExampleStochasticNew}), and following (\ref{production_matrix}), the sub-stochastic production matrix is given by: